Fiffi Negussie, MPH

 Show full bio (240 words) Hide full bio

-As a certified Project Management Professional (PMP), Fekir is skilled in securing and managing grant funding, engaging stakeholders, and overseeing the implementation of global health programs.
+As a certified Project Management Professional (PMP), she is skilled in securing and managing grant funding, engaging stakeholders, and overseeing the implementation of global health programs.

-Previously, Fekir served as the In-Country Lead in Namibia for the Global Strategic Information Center at IGHS, where she led HIV research focused on a new treatment adherence approach, resulting in viral load suppression rates that were more than double the standard of care.
-At the Centers for Disease Control and Prevention (CDC) in Mozambique, Fekir led initiatives to improve pediatric HIV outcomes by developing take-home tools to support treatment adherence and creating advanced data collection tools and dashboards to monitor data among internally displaced persons, ensuring these individuals were accounted for in health systems.
+Previously, she served as Country Lead in Namibia for the Global Strategic Information Center at IGHS, where she led HIV research focused on a new treatment adherence approach, resulting in viral load suppression rates that were more than double the standard of care.
+At the Centers for Disease Control and Prevention (CDC) in Mozambique, she led initiatives to improve pediatric HIV outcomes by developing take-home tools to support treatment adherence and creating advanced data collection tools and dashboards to monitor data among internally displaced persons, ensuring these individuals were accounted for in health systems.

-Fekir holds a Master of Public Health (MPH) degree and is dedicated to leveraging her project management expertise and public health experience to improve global health equity.
+She holds a Master of Public Health (MPH) degree and is dedicated to leveraging her project management skills and public health expertise to improve global health equity.

 Top publication keywords: